 Student Life at Dows Lane

-Daily Schedule: 7:45AM-2:15PM, class begins at 8:00AM.
+Daily Schedule: 7:50AM-2:15PM, class begins at 8:00AM.
 You can find more information regarding Arrival and Dismissal here: Arrival & Dismissal

 - Birthdays: If your child would like to celebrate a birthday in school, please contact your child's teacher for more details.
 Due to many students with severe food allergies, we respectfully request that you send in a special treat only for your child.
 We are following a practice of not sharing food in order to keep everyone safe.
 Please do not send in party favors or candles.

 - Halloween / Spirit wear/ green/white celebration: Children are allowed to wear costumes to school that do not require adult support.
-No weapons or masks are allowed.
+No weapons are allowed.
 Face painting is acceptable as long as your child can be identified.
 Only COVID face masks are allowed at this time at Dows Lane.
 Other masks may not be worn to school, since we need to be able to identify your child.

 - Bulldog Day: Bulldog Day is our annual Kindergarten-3rd grade half-day event filled with games and activities.
 All students participate in field day events and a school-wide dance party.
-The Irvington Police Departments hosts a dance party to culminate the day!
 Bulldog Day takes place in early June.

-- End of Year Celebrations: Each grade level culminates with an end of year picnic or party.
+- End of Year Celebrations: Each grade level culminates with an end of year activity or celebration.
 Weather permitting, we encourage these events take place outside.